mads-hartmann/blog.mads-hartmann.com/mads-hartmann.com/_drafts/journey-into-observability-glitchs-journey.md

 In some sense, Glitch's journey into observability began way before I started working here.
 When I joined we had a *sort-of-if-you-squint* custom distributed tracing solution in place.
 We generated a `request-id` for every incoming request and propagated it throughout our system and attached it to our telemetry - this allowed us to see all logs line for a single request in Kibana, for example.
 We also had some timing method you could use to record the duration of a task which would result in a timing metric which was sent to our metrics provider, as well as a `timing started: <name>` and `timing ended <name> <duration>` log lines which could be viewed in Kibana.
 The `request-id` is analogous to a `trace-id` and the timing marks indicate a `span`.
 We added lots of tags to our telemetry, like `request-route`, `project-id`, etc. This allowed us to ask questions like:

-- How long does it take to start cold-start a Glitch project split by mean, p50, p95, p99 - but also drill down to the individual projects.
+- How long does it take to cold-start a Glitch project split by mean, p50, p95, p99 - but also drill down to the individual projects.

 - Similarly, we could use the metrics to understand the latency profile of specific routes.
 If a route had a performance regression we could slice it by a few dimensions, like the EC2 host, or find individual requests to the route in Kibana and look at the timing logs to try to understand where the latency was introduced; essentially constructing a trace-view mentally by reading log lines.